IP (Internet Protocol) Address

 The IP address serves as a form of identification for hardware devices.
 It also provides information on the geographic location of the device.
 The IP address ensures that network administrators are able to get data to the right place.

 It’s not just users’ computers or routers that get assigned IP addresses.
-When you make a website, your site receives an IP address from the web hosting server on which it resides.
+When you decide how to make a website, and then publish it, your site receives an IP address from the web hosting server on which it resides.

 What an IP address looks like

 IP addresses are managed on a global level by the Internet Assigned Numbers Authority (IANA).
 Originally, IP addresses were represented as 32-bit numbers.
 They consisted of a string of four numbers—between 0 and 255—which were separated by periods.

 This was referred to as IPv4 (Internet Protocol version 4) addresses.
 In an effort to prevent the internet from running out of IP addresses, the IANA started issuing IPv6 addresses.

 Since the mid-2000s, network administrators have been assigning IPv6 addresses to new devices.
 IPv6 addresses are represented as 128-bit numbers.
 They consist of eight fields separated by colons.
 The fields must contain a hexadecimal number, which may include letters.

 The difference between an IP address and a domain name can be compared to the difference between a physical address and the name of a location respectively.
 For instance, let’s say you’re trying to pick a place to meet for dinner.
 Which are you more likely to say?

 “Why don’t we go to 1501 Broadway, New York, NY 10036?”

 “Why don’t we go to Bubba Gump Shrimp?”

 Technically, you can input some IP addresses into your address bar and it will take you to the corresponding domain.
 However, IP addresses are not as memorable as a website’s URL.